Type D long-stay visa

 • or a regular source of income and savings.

-However, it should be noted that even if you prove you have sufficient financial resources, the French consulate or prefecture in France has no obligation to issue the corresponding visa or residence permit – they have the right to issue a visa or permit, or to refuse issuance.
-The final decision will depend on the general impression made by your dossier and your reasons for moving to France.
+However, it is important to note that even if you can demonstrate sufficient financial resources, the French consulate or prefecture is not obligated to issue the corresponding visa or residence permit.
+They retain the right to approve or deny the application based on the overall impression of your dossier and your reasons for moving to France.

 • Medical insurance for persons permanently resident in France